-- Ranked as one of the top ten elite academic high schools in the country by Newsweek Magazine for the fourth consecutive year a wonderful (and too rare) national recognition of South Carolina student achievement. - Supported by private funds, GSSM instituted an international exchange of high school research students with a sister high school and university in Germany. - GSSM residential students are 50% male, 50% female, and 30% minority, and represent 29 of South Carolina's 46 counties and 71 high schools across the state.
-They are selected on merit, including academic talent, interest in science and mathematics, and strong character. - GSSM has earned Palmetto Gold with an "Excellent" rating on the SC Annual School Report Card every year. - An average of 54% of graduates attends college in SC, including 72% of the Class of 2010.
+- Supported by private funds, GSSM continues an international exchange of high school research students with a sister high school and university in Germany and expanded to include an exchange with students from the Republic of Korea in the summer of 2012. - GSSM residential students are 50% male, 50% female, and 30% minority.
+The newly selectedClass represents 25 of South Carolina's 46 counties and 57 high schools across the state.
+They are selected on merit, including academic talent, interest in science and mathematics, and strong character. - GSSM has earned Palmetto Gold with an "Excellent" rating on the SC Annual School Report Card every year. - Averages of 56% of graduates attend college in SC including 64% of the Class of 2012.
 About 50% of GSSM alumni seek careers in S.C., working as teachers, doctors, scientists, engineers, computer scientists, and lawyers. - Strong academic performance is a hallmark of GSSM students.
-In 2010, seniors led the state again with an average SAT score of 2059 (The SC average for 2009 was 1452, and the national average was 1518).
-Thirty-eight seniors have been recognized by the Advanced Placement program with distinctions ranging from Scholars to National Scholars.
-199 AP exams were given in 2010 with an 87% pass rate. - The Class of 2010 led the state with over 40% of the class being recognized by the National Merit Competition for excellence with 13 students (21% of the class) named as National Merit Finalists and three students named as National Achievement Finalists.
-Most recently, 20 students from the Class of 2010 have been named as National Merit Semifinalists and 3 as National Achievement Semifinalists.
-In the Class of 2010, there were 58 Palmetto Fellows, and 97%seniors qualified for the Life Scholarship offered by the state.
-The Class of 2010 received over \$10.1 million in scholarship offers.
+The five-year SAT average is 2059, the highest in the state.
+Forty Eight GSSM students were recognized by the Advanced Placement program in 2012 with distinctions ranging from Scholars to National Scholars.
+197 AP exams were given in 2012 with a 92% pass rate. - The Class of 2012 led the state with over 16% of the class being recognized by the National Merit Competition as National Merit Finalists and two_students named as National Achievement Finalists.
+Most recently, 10 students from the Class of 2012 have been named as National Merit Semifinalists and 2 as National Achievement Semifinalists.
+In the Class of 2012, there were 58 Palmetto Fellows, and 100% of GSSM seniors qualified for the Life Scholarship offered by the state.
+The Class of 2012 received over \$11.8 million in scholarship offers.